 First responders ran in the opposite direction of the crowds, toward the death and destruction.
-411 emergency workers in New York City died in response to the terrorist attacks on September 11.
-343 New York firefighters, 37 Port Authority police officers, 23 NYPD officers, and eight emergency medical technicians.
+Four hundred eleven emergency workers in New York City died responding to the terrorist attacks on September 11: 343 New York firefighters, 37 Port Authority police officers, 23 NYPD officers, and eight emergency medical technicians.
 They died heroes, saving many lives through their sacrifice.

 My father and his coworkers could not get to the bridge without heading to the ramp, which was behind them, toward the towers.
 They kept going on foot, passing more bridges and eventually the United Nations building.
 They hurried past, thinking “a plane was definitely going to crash into it.”

 Tired and scared, the carpenters decided to cross over at the next bridge, unsure if that too would become a target for the terrorists.
 They climbed a construction scaffold on the side of the Williamsburg Bridge.
-It turned out, my dad’s tool belt came in handy after all.
+As it turned out, my dad’s tool belt came in handy after all.

-Hours and miles later, dad spent an anxious night at his coworker’s house in Long Island.
+Hours and miles later, Dad spent an anxious night at his coworker’s house in Long Island.
 The Twin Towers were gone.
-2,996 people died and more than 6,000 people were injured in the attacks that knocked them down.
+And 2,996 people died and more than 6,000 people were injured in the attacks that knocked them down.

-I share this story with you because my father made it home to my mother and their three boys (and, later, girl) the next day.
-Other kids weren’t so fortunate.
-Too many fathers’ and mothers’ lives were claimed by evil men doing evil deeds in service of an evil ideology.
-An ideology that, as President George W. Bush rightly said on that day, targeted America and her countrymen “because we’re the brightest beacon for freedom and opportunity in the world.”
+I share this story with you because my father made it home to my mother and their three boys (and, later, a girl) the next day.
+Other kids weren’t so fortunate as I. Too many fathers’ and mothers’ lives were claimed by evil men doing evil deeds in service of an evil ideology.
+An ideology that, as President George W. Bush rightly said on that day, targeted America and her people “because we’re the brightest beacon for freedom and opportunity in the world.”